Introduction

 Students only may apply for the following type of scholarship:

 FREETORINOscholarships covering accommodation and, partially, meals.
 Those who are awarded a FREETORINO scholarship will be lodged at one of Torino’s student halls (or similar kind of accommodation).
-A single or double (depending on availability) en-suite room and one meal per day (dinner) will be provided.
+A single or double (depending on availability) en-suite room and one meal per day (lunch) will be provided.
 These scholarships may be applied for by all School participants who are currently students (i.e. undergraduates who will not have completed their China-related degree at the time of the School, or applicants who either are studying at the postgraduate level or will be doing so in the next academic year).

 Applicants must not be resident in the Province of Torino (IT)